yufeng97/COMP90024-CCC-notes/README.md

     - Auditing
         - What is it?
             - logging, intrusion detection, auditing of security in external computer facilities.
 Logging the actions by each user
             - When bad thing happen, we have the record
         - **well established in theory and practice and for local systems**
             - Less mature in Cloud environments (beyond the firewall!)
         - Tools to support generation of diagnostic trails
-            - Across federations of Clouds?
+            - Across federations of Clouds?  (穿越云的联盟?)
-            - Log/keep all information?
+            - Log/keep all information?   (记录/保存所有信息?)
             - For how long?
         - Problem/challenge
             - The record are distributed most of time